 Animal-stupidity and wisdom converge in the way they feel and resist the misfortunes men must endure: wise men bully misfortune and master it: the others ignore it; the latter are on this side of misfortune so to speak: the former are beyond it; they first weigh and consider what misfortunes are and then judge them for what they are; they leap above them by the force of a vigorous mind; they despise them and trample them underfoot; they have souls so strong and so solid that when the arrows of Fortune strike against them they can only bounce back and be blunted, having met an obstacle which they cannot dent.

-My unconscious at the moment wants me to make a diversion, so I’m going to follow its orders.
-Yesterday I came across a very interesting passage from Nietzsche about Montaigne.
+My emotions at the moment want to make a diversion, so I’m going to follow their lead.
+Recently, I came across a very interesting passage from Nietzsche about Montaigne.
 In my first run through the essays, I related many of the issues Montaigne was raising to Nietzsche, in part because I was just a lot more familiar with his writing, but also because I saw some similarities.
 I didn’t know at the time that Nietzsche was a massive Montaigne fanboy—in fact; he counts him as one of his primary influences.

 In researching this a bit, I came across two interesting quotes.
 The first was from Blaise Pascal, who wrote, “it is not in Montaigne, but in myself, that I find all that I see in him.”
 That line is so powerful and right on the mark.
 Montaigne has this incredible ability to help us see and reveal.
 It ultimately does not matter what weird personal habits he writes about or ancient heroes he holds up as exempla, the method of his examination sets off in any thoughtful person a stream of reflections.
 In this respect, reading and reacting to Montaigne is psychotherapy.